astrawnuts/docs_v2/docs/decode_transactions.md

 ---
-title: How To Decode Your Bank Transactions?
+title: How To Decode Your Bank Transactions? 💳
-sidebar_label: How To Decode Your Bank Transactions?
+sidebar_label: How To Decode Your Bank Transactions? 💳
 slug: /decoding-your-bank-transactions
 date: 2021-09-15T14:15:32.593Z
 ---

-# How To Decode Your Bank Transactions?
+# How To Decode Your Bank Transactions? 💳 {{date}}

 Decoding means that you should explain what each bank transaction is meant for.